Redefining Love and Marriage

-I just listened to two presentations on the topic of love and marriage, and realized that for centuries we were trained to believe these definitions, but with all these information, we are still falling short of the requirements to fulfill meaningfully the concept of love and marriage.
+I just listened to two presentations on the topic of love and marriage, and realized that for centuries we were trained to believe these definitions, but with all this information, we are still falling short of the requirements to fulfill meaningfully the concept of love and marriage.
 Therefore, the task to redefine love is not to give it a different definition but to outline the original definition of love and the reasons why God instituted marriage.

 What is love?
 It is the force of giving and supplying resources for needed consumption.
 This is the broad definition of love, and any reference to love must start with this definition.
 This giving force – love, is manifested in all aspects of God and the world.
 In Genesis 1, the Bible said, “In the beginning, God created the heaven and the earth.
 And the earth was without form, and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters.”
 The creation of the earth was from the force of love that God has for us, so he gave us a planet that continues to supply us with resources.
 The Bible continues to say “And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself, upon the earth: and it was so.
 And the earth brought forth grass, and herb yielding seed after his kind, and the tree yielding fruit, whose seed was in itself, after his kind: and God saw that it was good.”
 The earth became a giving force of resources and therefore maintained the love that came forth from God.